'The Opposite of Game of Thrones.' What the Arrest of a Saudi Prince Really Means

 “It sends a message to everyone within the kingdom that MBS has a direction he intends to pursue, so you better bend the knee,” said H.A.
 Hellyer, an analyst with the Washington-based Atlantic Council.
 “Bending the knee isn’t simply bending the knee; it’s bending the knee as far as he wants.”

 The churn within Saudi Arabia coincided with ripples of instability in the wider region related to the kingdom’s contest for power with arch rival Iran.
-Also on Saturday, Lebanon’s Prime Minister Rafiq Hariri resigned, a move most analysts believe he made at the urging of Saudi Arabia, which is allied with his bloc in Lebanese politics.
+Also on Saturday, Lebanon’s Prime Minister Saad Hariri resigned, a move most analysts believe he made at the urging of Saudi Arabia, which is allied with his bloc in Lebanese politics.
 Hariri made the announcement from Saudi Arabia, during a speech in which he denounced Iran and said he feared for his life.

 The detention of Prince Alwaleed produced global reverberations.
 His investments include portions of Twitter, Citigroup, and Lyft, as well as luxury hotels around the world.
 Shares of his $8.8 billion company, Kingdom Holding, plunged in trading on Monday.
 Prince Alwaleed was one of the most famous Saudis worldwide, but he was not known to have any political ambitions within Saudi Arabia, and his statements in public and private suggest he supported the crown prince.

-Note: Correction: The original version of this story gave the incorrect first name for Lebanon’s Prime Minister who recently resigned.
-He is Saad Hariri, not Rafiq Hariri.